 MOMENTUM IS BUILDING FOR A SMOKEFREE LOUISIANA

-With recent smokefree successes in New Orleans, Lafayette, and soon-to-be implemented East Baton Rouge Parish, there is a buzz across the state for a smokefree law that covers all workers, including those in bar and gaming facilities.
+With recent smokefree successes in New Orleans, Lafayette, and East Baton Rouge Parish, there is a buzz across the state for a smokefree law that covers all workers, including those in bar and gaming facilities.

 In 2007, The Louisiana Smokefree Air Act of 2007, was passed making most of Louisiana's workplaces smokefree, but not bar and gaming facilities.
 Eleven years have passed and thousands of Louisianans are still waiting for equal protections from secondhand smoke exposure in their workplaces.